-(Presented by the United States)
+(Presented by United States)

-SUMMARY

-Insiders may exist within nearly every organization, including civil aviation authorities.
+EXECUTIVE SUMMARY Insiders may exist within nearly every organization, including civil aviation authorities.
 Recognizing the various risks, drivers, and motivations of an insider can aid in mitigating insider risk.
 In becoming more aware of insider risk, civil aviation organizations and other appropriate authorities can strengthen security in direct support of International Civil Aviation Organization Annex 17, Chapter 4.

-Action: Recommendations are being provided in Paragraph 4 ICAO Strategic Security and Facilitation Objectives:
+Action: Recommendations are provided in Paragraph 4.
+Strategic Security & Facilitation